SesameEngineering/fosdem21-content/_index.md

   \ <iframe width=\"320\" height=\"200\" src=\"https://ftp.osuosl.org/pub/fosdem/2021/stands/sesame/sesame_video1.mp4\"  allow=\"accelerometer; autoplay; picture-in-picture\" allowfullscreen> </iframe> \
   \ <br>
   \ <br>\
   \ Here are some additional videos by Dr. Erik Riedel the SVP of Engineering at ITRenew Inc on the Sesame Discoveyr/Fast-Start and a tour that just goes through the facts.
-If your're interested in hearing more click on the chat button and come speak with us! \
+If your're interested in hearing more click on the chat button and come speak with us!
+Please note that the video on the right is overly loud - please adjust accordingly.\
   \ <br>
   \ <br>\
   \ <iframe width=\"320\" height=\"200\" src=\"https://video.fosdem.org/2021/stands/sesame/sesame_video2.mp4\" style=\"float:left;padding-right: 20px;\" allow=\"accelerometer; autoplay; picture-in-picture\" allowfullscreen> </iframe> \